Vaychi: Genesis chapters 37–50

-Donald A. Seybold of Purdue University schematized the Joseph narrative in the chart below, finding analogous relationships in each of Joseph's households.
+Donald Seybold schematized the Joseph narrative in the chart below, finding analogous relationships in each of Joseph's households.

 Ephraim Speiser argued that in spite of its surface unity, the Joseph story, on closer scrutiny, yields two parallel strands similar in general outline, yet markedly different in detail.
-The Jahwist’s version employed the Tetragrammaton and the name “Israel.”
+The Jahwist’s version employed the Tetragrammaton and the name "Israel."
 In that version, Judah persuaded his brothers not to kill Joseph but sell him instead to Ishmaelites, who disposed of him in Egypt to an unnamed official.
 Joseph's new master promoted him to the position of chief retainer.
 When the brothers were on their way home from their first mission to Egypt with grain, they opened their bags at a night stop and were shocked to find the payment for their purchases.
 Judah prevailed on his father to let Benjamin accompany them on a second journey to Egypt.
 Judah finally convinced Joseph that the brothers had really reformed.
 Joseph invited Israel to settle with his family in Goshen.
 The Elohist’s parallel account, in contrast, consistently used the names “Elohim” and “Jacob.”
 Reuben—not Judah—saved Joseph from his brothers; Joseph was left in an empty cistern, where he was picked up, unbeknown to the brothers, by Midianites; they—not the Ishmaelites—sold Joseph as a slave to an Egyptian named Potiphar.
 In that lowly position, Joseph served—not supervised—the other prisoners.
 The brothers opened their sacks—not bags—at home in Canaan—not at an encampment along the way.
 Reuben—not Judah—gave Jacob—not Israel—his personal guarantee of Benjamin's safe return.
 Pharaoh—not Joseph—invited Jacob and his family to settle in Egypt—not just Goshen.
 Speiser concluded that the Joseph story can thus be traced back to two once separate, though now intertwined, accounts.